What Is Demi-Glace? Rich, Slow-Simmered French Sauce

 In restaurants: on steak au poivre, bordelaise, and red wine pan sauces, built from a house brown stock or a prepared demi-glace.

-In specialty retail: refined demi-glace is sold ready to use for cooks who want restaurant-level results at home.
+In specialty retail: refined demi-glace sold ready to use for cooks who want restaurant results at home.

 What Goes Into Demi-Glace

-- Wine: often red wine for complexity and balance.
+• Wine: often red, for complexity and balance.

-- Time and reduction: long, gentle simmering for stock, then steady reduction to create that natural, glossy nap.
+• Time and reduction: a long, gentle simmer for the stock, then a steady reduction down to that glossy nappe.

 How We Make It at Offcuts Kitchen

-- Purer flavor: no flour veil.
-You taste roasted bones, wine, and aromatics with nothing in the way.
+• Purer flavor: no flour veil.
+Just roasted bones, wine, and aromatics, with nothing in the way.

-- Better performance: reduces cleanly, mounts with butter, and finishes sauces without getting pasty.
+• Better performance: it reduces cleanly, mounts with butter, and finishes a sauce without turning pasty.

 FAQ